Building Resilient Infrastructure with AWS Bedrock: Best Practices and Implementation Strategies

 2. Resilience: Design systems to withstand failures by implementing redundancy, fault isolation, and graceful degradation.

-3. Scalability: Build systems that can seamlessly scale to handle varying workloads, leveraging auto-scaling groups and AWS managed services.
+3. Scalability: Build systems that scale smoothly across changing workloads, using auto-scaling groups and AWS managed services.

 4. Security: Implement security best practices, such as least privilege access, encryption, and network segmentation, to protect data and resources.

-5. Observability: Gain insights into system health and performance through comprehensive monitoring, logging, and alerting mechanisms.
+5. Observability: Watch system health and performance through solid monitoring, logging, and alerting.

 Best Practices for Building Resilient Infrastructure